awslabs/dgl-ke/docs/source/benchmarks.rst

 Users can specify one of the datasets with ``--dataset`` option in their tasks.

-Benchmark result
-^^^^^^^^^^^^^^^^

-DGL-KE also provides benchmark results on ``FB15k``, ``wn18``, as well as ``Freebase``.
+DGL-KE provides benchmark results on ``FB15k``, ``wn18``, as well as ``Freebase``.
 Users can go to the corresponded folder to check out the scripts and results.
 All the benchmark results are done by AWS EC2.
 For multi-cpu and distributed training, the target instance is ``r5dn.24xlarge``, which has 48 CPU cores and 768 GB memory.
 Also, ``r5dn.xlarge`` has 100Gbit network throughput, which is powerful for distributed training.
 For GPU training, our target instance is ``p3.16xlarge``, which has 64 CPU cores and 8 Nvidia v100 GPUs.
 For users, you can choose your own instance by your demand and tune the hyper-parameters for the best performance.

 All the scripts can be found on this `page.`__